cctbx/cctbx_project/mmtbx/suitename/README.md

 ## Directories

-**C** Original C implementation of SuiteName along with build files to compile into a running executable.
-The **Conversion** subdirectory contains tools that were used during the re-implementation in Python in 2021.

-**unit-test** Contains unit-test code for SuiteName.
+**unit-test** Contains unit-test and regression test code for SuiteName.